sabahat767/Sabahat-Sabir-Navttc/README.md

-# YourName-Navttc
+# Sabahat-Sabir-Navttc
-1. Clone this repo
-2. Rename this folder to your name e.g FaizaAziz-Navttc
-3. You will see different topic folder for scenerios
+1. Here are different topic folder for scenerios
-4. Do Html question in HTML folder, do react work in final folder, do git scenerio in Git folder
+2. Html question is done in HTML folder, react work is in final folder,javascript question is in JavaScript folder, and git scenerio is in Git folder
-5. Complete work and push to your own repo.
-6. You may have remove .git folder in root and final folders.
-7. Then you can pusblish to github repo in VS code side menu panel.